 What a computer scientist do? 🔗

 It depends a lot on where the computer scientist in question.
 They specialize in researching how to compute the answers to problems.
-Computer scientists need to know the theoretical foundation upon which the hardware and software is built that enables computers operate properly in order to solve problems.
+Computer scientists need to know the theoretical foundation upon which the hardware and software is built that enables computers operate properly to solve problems.

 This requires a person to develop essential skills such as mathematics, proficiency in computer languages, critical thinking, and even creative thinking.